shinitks/Currency_Convertor/README.md

 # 💱 Currency Converter (Flutter)

-A basic Flutter app to convert currency (USD input).
-It features a clean UI with text input, styling, and layout setup — ready for future functionality like live exchange rates.

----
+ A simple Flutter application that allows users to input an amount in USD and convert it to INR.
+Built as a UI demonstration with customizable design.

 ## 📦 Features